tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 > * Do not install TezBake on second computer before it's needed (setup takes just a few minutes with fast internet)

 If you only have one hardware signer and it fails, you will be down until you get a replacement and set it up to bake.

+For TezSign, keep a current backup of the `data/tezsign` folder so you can restore it to a newly flashed SD card or migrate to a newer TezSign image without regenerating keys.
+See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).

 ### One UPS battery backup